meyyh/rando/README.md

 ## projects
 1. clippaste - send the contents of you clipboard as keyboard inputs to avoid issues with weird or escape characters
 2. brainfuck to string - enter ><+_., and get back the origional string you put into some online string to brainfuck thing, wow very useful
+3. uniart - a way to store unicode/ascii art in a way that maintains its formatting

 ## clippaste
 ### windows